Heteroscedastic Nested Error Regression Models with Variance Functions: Simulation and Empirical Studies

 \subsection{Model based simulation}

-We first compare the performances of EBLUP obtained from the proposed HNER with variance functions (HNERVF) with the conventional NER and the HNER with random dispersions (HNERRD) proposed in Kubokawa, et al. (2014) in terms of simulated MSE.
-To this end, we consider the following data generating process:
+We first compare the performances of EBLUP obtained from the proposed HNER with variance functions (HNERVF) with several existing models in terms of simulated mean squared errors (MSE).
+We consider the conventional nested error regression (NER) model, heteroscedastic NER model given by Jiang and Nguyen (2012) referred as JN, and the heteroscedastic NER with random dispersions (HNERRD) proposed in Kubokawa, et al. (2016).
+In applying the NER model, we use the unbiased estimator for variance components given in Prasad and Rao (1990) to calculate EBLUP.
+Further, we also consider the following log-link gamma mixed (GM) models as the competitor from the generalized linear mixed models, which also allows heteroscedasticity for the variances as the quadratic function of means.
+We used {\tt glmer} function in {\tt lme4} package in `R' to apply the GM model.

-We take $m=20$, $n_i=8$, $\beta_0=1,\beta_1=0.8$, $\tau=1.2$.
-For the values of $\ga_0$ and $\ga_1$, we consider two patterns: $(\ga_0,\ga_1)=(1,-0.4), (1,0)$.
-Note that $\ga_1=-0.4$ indicates that the true model holds the heteroscedasticity in sampling variances while $\ga_1=0$ indicates the true model has homoscedastic variance in which both HNER models are overfitted.
-We generate $x_{ij}$ and $z_{ij}$ from the uniform distribution on $(0,2)$ and $(0,5)$, respectively, which are fixed through the simulation runs.
-Following Hall and Maiti (2006), we consider five patterns of distributions of $v_i$ and $\ep_{ij}$, that is , M1: $v_i$ and $\ep_{ij}$ are both normally distributed, M2: $v_i$ and $\ep_{ij}$ are both scaled $t$-distribution with degrees of freedom $6$, M3: $v_i$ and $\ep_{ij}$ are both scaled and located $\chi_5$ distribution, M4: $v_i$ are $\ep_{ij}$ are scaled and located $\chi_5$ and $-\chi_5$ distribution, respectively, and M5: $v_i$ are $\ep_{ij}$ are both logistic distribution.
-Based on $R=10,000$ simulation runs, we calculate the MSE of each area defined as